-In addition, never correct manners in an insulting way and explain to kids why you practice manners, such as why we chew with our mouth closed and put a napkin on our lap.
+In addition, never correct manners in an insulting way and explain to kids why you practice manners, such as why we put a napkin on our lap.

 Everyone at the table should get a chance to be part of a positive conversation.
 Keep it lighthearted and fun and talk about positive things at the table.

 Kids as young as 3 to 5 years old can get involved by learning to set the dinner table.
 Other important rules, of course, are no elbows on the table and in today's electronic culture — no tech devices, phones or texting at the table!